 Cost-sharing: Step B. Building the CZCAOF blueprint

-As shown in Figure 25, the costs associated with the building of a (blue-print of a) CZCAOF (including DAMOF and CPOF) for the market-based allocation process shall be shared by application TSOs and future Application TSOs per BC-platform based on the predefined cost sharing key.
+As shown in Figure 25, the costs associated with the building of a CZCAOF software (including DAMOF and CPOF) for the market-based allocation process shall be shared by Application TSOs and future Application TSOs per BC platform based on the predefined cost sharing key.
 The non-Application TSOs, don’t need to take a share of the costs of the building the CZCAOF software.
 Future Application TSOs will pay their historical cost share for building the CZCAOF software based on a predefined cost sharing key.